 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

-Expectorants are medications or natural ingredients that help clear mucus from the airways.
-People may take them to help alleviate congestion due to the common cold or flu.
+Expectorants are medications or natural ingredients that help clear mucus from a person’s airways.
+Uses include alleviating congestion due to the common cold or flu.

 In this article, we discuss the definition and uses of expectorants.
 We also explore the possible side effects of medicinal expectorants and the effectiveness of natural expectorants.

 An expectorant is a medication that people can use when they have a cough that produces mucus.
 Doctors and pharmacists refer to these types of cough as “productive” or “wet.”

 Expectorants reduce the thickness of mucus and make secretions in the airways thinner.
 By loosening up the mucus in these ways, expectorants make it easier for a person to cough up phlegm and clear out their throat.